ngrok/ngrok-docs/docs/integrations/frontegg/sso-oidc.md

 ---
-description: Use Frontegg OIDC to secure access to ngrok tunnels
+description: Use Frontegg OIDC to secure access to ngrok endpoints
 ---

 # Frontegg SSO (OpenID Connect)